-Lakes Rotomahana, Okataina, Okareka, Rerewhakaaitu, Tikitapu, Rotokakahi, Okaro and Tarawera are currently classified as being in 'moderate' condition.
-Lake Rotomahana, while having the second highest overall status, has undergone some significant changes due to the more recent invasion by egeria and hornwort and is expected to decrease in ranking.
+Lakes Rotomahana, Okataina, Tikitapu, Rerewhakaaitu, Okareka, Rotokakahi, Okaro and Tarawera are currently classified as being in 'moderate' condition.
+Lake Rotomahana, while having the second highest overall status, has undergone some significant changes due to the more recent invasion by egeria and hornwort and is expected to decrease in ranking over time.
 LakeSPI results for Lake Rotomahana show the largest decline in overall condition recorded in any of the Rotorua lakes over the last 5 to 6 year time frame.

-Lake Okataina appears to maintain high water quality but the recent discovery of an established hornwort weed bed from within the lake poses a serious threat to future lake condition.
-The last 8 years has seen the overall condition of Lake Okareka remain relatively stable but this lake is also under serious threat from hornwort invasion, where the expected outcome would be displacement of all native charophyte meadows.
-Lake Rerewhakaaitu underwent an improvement in water clarity since the 1970's, which led to an extension in the depth range of native vegetation.
-For the last 20 years this lake has remained relatively stable, however the continuing spread of egeria and the decline in water clarity and native plant depth limits noted during the last survey now indicates the status of this lake is declining.
-Lake Tikitapu continues in a state of notable decline on account of changing water quality and clarity.
-Lake Rotokakahi also continues to appear in a state of decline due to water quality issues.
-Over the last 20 years both Lakes Rotokakahi and Tikitapu have seen a reduction in the quality and extent of native plant communities present, without any direct change in invasive species presence or increased performance.
+Lake Okataina appears to maintain high water quality but the discovery of hornwort in this lake in 2010 poses a serious threat to future lake condition.
+Lake Tikitapu, while showing a slight improvement in current condition during the recent survey continues in a state of notable decline.
+Over the last 24 years both Lakes Rotokakahi and Tikitapu have seen a reduction in the diversity and extent of native plant communities present, without any direct change in invasive species presence or increased performance.
+Lake Rerewhakaaitu has remained relatively stable over this 24 year time frame however the increasing invasive impacts from egeria and changes noted in water quality that are impacting on charophyte depth limits are of concern for the future state of this lake.
+While the last 8 years has seen the overall condition of Lake Okareka remain relatively stable the recent discovery of hornwort in the lake in March 2012 raises concern for future condition.
+As hornwort becomes established in Lake Okareka we can expect it to displace all native charophyte meadows in this lake.
 Lake Okaro is now classified in 'moderate' condition after a slight improvement in native plant cover and diversity was noted during the recent 2011 survey.
-Tarawera now remains in a stable state and it is not expected to change in the near future since the full impact of hornwort has now taken place.
+Tarawera remains in a stable state and it is not expected to change in the near future since the full impact of hornwort has now taken place.

 Lakes Rotoiti, Rotorua and Rotoehu are classified as being in a 'poor' condition.
 Lake Rotorua is the only lake to have shown a slight increase in lake condition scores over the past 23 years but remains in a poor condition.
-Lakes Rotoiti and Rotoehu also remain classified as in 'poor' condition.
 However, restoration measures on these lakes and others that result in a sustainable improvement in water quality and clarity would be expected to result in improved LakeSPI scores in the future.

 Compared nationally, the Rotorua region has no lakes classified as being in 'excellent' condition (representing those close to their maximum potential ecological condition) and only one lake classified as being in 'high' condition.
 The largest proportion of lakes nationally, including those in the Rotorua Region, fell into the group of lakes classified as being in 'moderate' condition which tended to represent those that are impacted in varying degrees by invasive weeds.
-A smaller proportion of the Rotorua lakes classified as in 'poor' condition were consistent with others in this group around the country that tended to represent those with extensive invasion and dominance by one of the country's worst weeds, hornwort, or compromised water quality.
+A smaller proportion of the Rotorua Lakes and lakes nationally are classified as being in a 'poor' condition and tended to represent those with extensive invasion and dominance by one of the country's worst weeds, hornwort, and/or compromised water quality.